My Dropbox says that it's full and has no more space left, but I just removed a lot of files and it still says it's too full. Help!

 Step 1.
 Create an account for CBackup online.
 Download and install the desktop app and log into it with your registered account.

 Step 2.
-Click on My Storage > select Dropbox, and hit Authorize Now.
+Click on Storage > select Dropbox, and hit Authorize Now.
 Then, finish the authorization to allow CBackup to connect your cloud storage.
 You can add all your Dropbox accounts to CBackup with the same steps.

 That’s all the steps about combining cloud storage.
 You are able to automatically backup files to the combined cloud by clicking Backup > Backup PC to Combined Cloud, and then enabling Scheduler in Settings.